snehassastry/snehassastry/README.md

 Here are some projects to start with:

 1.Consumer Purchase decision based on demographic and psychographic data using Basic Machine Leaning Models

+2.Associative Rule Mining to understand interesting sets in grocery data

+3.Market Segmentation for a nutrition company